taligentx/LiveTVH.bundle/README.md

   ![Tvheadend Channel Tags Screenshot](https://cloud.githubusercontent.com/assets/12835671/26338051/e0cb75dc-3f42-11e7-85a0-7af80e425a21.png)

 * Radio (audio-only) channels are also identified using Tvheadend channel tags - create and set a `Radio` tag in Tvheadend on the appropriate channels for audio-only playback, as well as audio tags (for example, `AAC`) for direct streaming.

+* While Tvheadend recordings can be played, managing new recordings will need to be handled outside of Plex, or by using [Plex DVR](https://www.plex.tv/features/dvr) and [tvhProxy](https://github.com/jkaberg/tvhProxy)).

 * Watching remotely may require Tvheadend to have a public-facing address, as some clients will attempt to directly play the Tvheadend stream instead of running through the Plex transcoder.